 Ben Collins from NBC News Reached out First

 We were just about to switch off the light when we received an email from NBC News journalist Ben Collins who reached out to us about the incident.
 He was asking about a statement and the option to talk to one of us on the phone about the whole story which had much bigger consequences than we initially thought of (later more about that).
 Two days later, Karl had a short WhatsApp call to New York with Ben Collins who was very interested and supportive at the same time.
-He promised to investigate further to let those kinda things not happen to good people including reaching out to the Security department of Twitter.
+He promised to investigate further to let that kind of things not happen to good people including reaching out to the Security department of Twitter.
 That all happened three days ago.

 New + exclusive: